You can apply now for the programme starting in August 2016

 For visa requirements visit: http://english.ind.nl/

-Concerning grants and scholarships you can also find information on the following websites:
+The KABK does not offer scholarships for master studies.
+To look for grants and scholarships elsewhere, you can find information on the following websites:

 – Erasmus Mundus

 With an INSIDE Master Diploma, Non-EU students can apply for an “Orientation Year” after their Graduation.
 This Residence Permit allows you to work for a full year in the Netherlands without your employer needing to apply for a working permit/visa.
 See: https://ind.nl/EN/individuals/residence-wizard/work/orientation-year-for-graduates-in-the-netherlands